 - By the time we are finished, we have true team understanding–and lots of math talk practice!

 So…I hope this gives you a little taste of what a math sort could look like in YOUR classroom!
+In fact–I challenge you to invite your administration in to watch the learning unfold!

 If you want to see more, just CLICK HERE or the image below to see my entire set of math sorts!